gammagit/distal/README.md

 This repository contains code as well as data related to:

 Gaurav Malhotra, Marin Dujmovic, John Hummel & Jeffrey Bowers.
-The contrasting shape representations that support objectrecognition in humans and CNNs
+Human shape representations are not an emergent property of learning to classify objects

 Code related to generating datasets as well as simulating CNNs is contained in the `simulations` directory.